Three-Dimensional Simulation of the University of Hawai`i FEL Oscillator with Cavity Desynchronization: The UH FEL Oscillator Simulation

 For the FEL interaction, we use the newly developed \texttt{GINGER-3D}, which offers radiation propagation capabilities similar to those of \texttt{GENESIS}, but is expected to be faster due to its Fortran 2003/2008 code base, in contrast to the C++ implementation of \texttt{GENESIS}. \texttt{GINGER-3D} also outputs data in HDF5 format, enabling seamless post-processing with standard tools such as \texttt{Python} and \texttt{MATLAB}.

-To model radiation propagation outside the undulator, we have implemented a separate propagation module employing Fourier-optics–based free-space diffraction and mirror boundary conditions.
+To model radiation propagation outside the undulator, we have implemented a separate propagation module employing Fourier-optics-based free-space diffraction and mirror boundary conditions.
 After each undulator pass, the output field from \texttt{GINGER-3D} is passed to this code, which simulates free-space propagation and reflection from the cavity mirrors.
 In the Fourier optics model, each mirror is approximated as a focusing lens with a focal length equal to half of its radius of curvature.
-The pulse propagation code is modular and allows convenient modification of cavity configurations, including asymmetric mirror reflectivity and the insertion of Michelson resonator and Fox-Smith resonator, to explore potential 3D effects in FEL oscillators.
+The pulse propagation code is modular and allows convenient modification of cavity configurations, including asymmetric mirror reflectivity and the insertion of Michelson and Fox-Smith resonators~\cite{szarmes2002michelson1,szarmes2002michelson2}, to explore potential 3D effects in FEL oscillators.
 The propagated field is then re-injected into \texttt{GINGER-3D} for the next round-trip simulation.
-The \texttt{Matlab} code package for pulse propagation can be found on~\cite{weinberg2025github}.
+The \texttt{Matlab} and \texttt{Python} code package for pulse propagation can be found on~\cite{weinberg2025github}.

 The FEL system at UH Mānoa consists of a thermionic microwave gun that produces electrons with macropulses of 4-5~$\mu$s duration at a 4~Hz repetition rate.
 Each macropulse contains micropulses at 2.856~GHz, set by the RF system.
 The linear accelerator (linac) accelerates the beam up to 45~MeV.
-At the FEL cavity entrance, the electron bunch can reach a full-width at half-maximum (FWHM) duration around 2~ps~\cite{niknejadi2019free}.
+At the FEL cavity entrance, the electron bunch can reach a full width at half maximum (FWHM) duration around 2~ps~\cite{niknejadi2019free}.
 The FEL uses a Mark V planar undulator and an optical cavity tuned to operate near 3~$\mu$m~\cite{benson1990review}.